Since 2007., Formula 1 has a single tyre supplier (Bridgestone 2007 – 2010, Pirelli since 2011). Today, all teams must

 FIA decided to introduce single tyre supplier to reduce costs, improve racing and to prevent tyre suppliers to favour big teams and make special tyres for their cars like Bridgestone did for Ferrari during tyre war era (2001. – 2006.).

-Pirelli brings three tyre compounds to each Grand Prix which can be identified by the colour on their sidewalls: softest compound hypersoft is pink, ultrasoft is purple, super soft is red, soft is yellow, medium is white, hard is blue and superhard is orange coloured.
+Pirelli brings three tyre compounds to each Grand Prix which can be identified by the colour on their sidewalls: softest compound is marked with red, medium compound is yellow and softest avalaible compound is marked with white.

 During the Grand Prix weekend, each driver has 13 sets of dry-weather tyres, four sets of intermediate tyres (less water on track) and three sets of wet tyres.